mieky/mieky.github.io/_posts/2016-01-06-pay-attention-twitter.md

 Rumors about Twitter changing how their timeline algorithm works has gotten people on their toes.
 I'm pretty confident it will eventually make things better and not worse, considering I already miss many interesting items on my timeline just because of the sheer volume of information I need to manually go through.
 It all boils down to using computers for what they're good at.

 I believe Twitter already has many of the building blocks in place.
 They should stop fooling around, concentrate on making users happy, and the rest will follow.
+I'm hoping to tweet about how that turned out in ten years' time.

 Related: